gpcm00/power-meter/README.md

 ### PROJECT UNDER DEVELOPMENT

-Check the schematic on the documetation folder to see what is the purpose fo this design.
+Check the schematic on the documetation folder to see what the purpose fo this design is.

 I am currently developing the firmware.